akb825/DeepSea/modules/Scene/SceneVectorDraw/README.md

 	* `instanceData`: optional list of instance data to include with the item list.
 Each element of the array has the following members:
 		* `type`: the name of the instance data type.
 		* Remaining members depend on the value of `type`.
+	* `maxMaterialDescs`: maximum number of unique material descriptions for vector and text nodes.
 	* `dynamicRenderStates`: dynamic render states to apply when rendering.
 This may be omitted if no dynamic render states are used.
 This is expected to contain any of the following members:
 		* `lineWidth`: float width for the line.
 Defaults to 1.
 		* `depthBiasConstantFactor`: float value for the depth bias constant factor.
 Defaults to 0.